roar-net/problem-statements/problems/salt-spreading/README.md

 # Salt Spreading

-Jens Kristian Fonnesbach and Marco Chiarandini, University of Southern Denmark, Denmark
+Jens Kristian Fonnesbach, Aiban, Denmark, and Marco Chiarandini, University of Southern Denmark, Denmark

 <!-- Put two empty spaces at the end of each author line except the last for